Quorafind/Obsidian-File-Property-Enhancer/README.md

 # Obsidian File Property Enhance

+> Using this plugin, you can add icons to the file property, and you can also customize the display of the file
+> property.
+> Be careful, this plugin is still in the early stages of development, and there may be some bugs.

 ## Introduction

-An [Obsidian](https://obsidian.md/) plugin that allows you to improve user experience when using file properties in v1.4.0.
+An [Obsidian](https://obsidian.md/) plugin that improve user experience when using file properties like adding icons or custom display in v1.4.0.

 ## TODO